 6 Tbsp oil.

 Combine all ingredients and then roll out and cut into strips about 1/2 inch wide.
-Then cut the other way to make biscuits approximately 1/2 inch by 1/2 inch.
-Bake on parchment paper at 350 degrees for 10-15 min. until firm.
+Then, cut the other way to make biscuits approximately 1/2 inch by 1/2 inch.
+Bake on parchment paper at 350 degrees for 10-15 minutes, until firm.

 8. Make Your Own Instant Oatmeal Packets

 If you are a fan of oatmeal for breakfast, you can save a lot of money by making your own instant oatmeal packets rather than buying boxes of individual packets.
-Combine quick oats with whatever spices or sweeteners you like in small resealable bags.
+Combine quick oats with your preferred spices or sweeteners in small resealable bags.
 Or toss in some dried fruit.